 Head of department: William Roos

-The department deals with international financial issues (presidency and secretariat of the Paris Club, monitoring of the IMF’s work, preparation of G7, G20 and OECD meetings), as well as issues relating to development and climate change financing (co-management of the French Development Agency, monitoring of the initiatives of the World Bank and regional development banks, monitoring of the Green Climate Fund, etc.) and trade and investment policy (monitoring of multilateral and regional negotiations, monitoring of the WTO’s actions, management of the procedure for authorising foreign investment in France).
-The department also manages the monetary agreements of the CFA Franc Zone, which links France and 15 African countries, and monitors France’s bilateral relations with all the countries of sub-Saharan Africa.
+The department deals with international financial issues (presidency and secretariat of the Paris Club, monitoring of the IMF’s work, preparation of G7, G20 and OECD meetings), as well as issues relating to development and climate change financing (joint-oversight of the French Development Agency, monitoring of the initiatives of the World Bank and regional development banks, monitoring of the Green Climate Fund, etc.) and trade and investment policy (monitoring of multilateral and regional negotiations, monitoring of the WTO’s actions, management of the procedure for authorising foreign investment in France).
+The department also follows the three areas of monetary cooperation agreements which link France and 15 African countries (WAEMU, CEMAC and Comoros), and monitors France’s bilateral relations with all the countries of sub-Saharan Africa.
 Lastly, the department is responsible for combating financial crime (AML/CFT and corruption) and for imposing international financial sanctions.

 Secretary General: Constance Valigny

 The General Secretariat manages the Directorate’s human resources based in France and abroad, coordinates the monitoring of budgetary issues for the entire Directorate and implements its IT policy.
 It steers the Directorate’s modernisation projects and coordinates its internal and external communications.
 It also carries out any audit, study and advisory task entrusted to it by the Director General or the Secretary General.

 Agence France Trésor and FIN INFRA